CapMousse/include.js/README.markdown

       //See, now we can handle dependencies
       include('other/js/script4sbestfriend', fn);
-      //Now, once script4 is loaded, script4's best friend, who depends on script4 can be loaded too }]
+      //Now, once script4 is loaded, script4's best friend, who depends on script4 can be loaded too
+      //...and once it's done loading, it will signal to its parent by running fn }]
 ], function(){
     //do something extraordinary when all files successfuly loaded